GoogleCloudDataproc/cloud-dataproc/README.md

  * `spark-tensorflow` provides an example of using Spark as a preprocessing toolchain for Tensorflow jobs.
 Optionally, it demonstrates the [spark-tensorflow-connector](https://github.com/tensorflow/ecosystem/tree/master/spark/spark-tensorflow-connector) to convert CSV files to TFRecords.
  * `spark-translate` provides a simple demo Spark application that translates words using Google's Translation API and running on Cloud Dataproc.
+ * `gcloud` provides a set of scripts to provision dataproc clusters for use in exercising arbitrary initialization-actions.

 See each directories README for more information.